-Parents (see Note 1) wishing to apply for the Reception Year in September 2024 must complete the common application form provided by their home local authority (the home LA).
+Parents (see Note 1) wishing to apply for the Reception Year in September 2025 must complete the common application form provided by their home local authority (the home LA).
 The home LA is the LA in whose area the parents live at the time of the application.
-The form must be returned to that LA no later than 15 January 2024.
-Applications received after this date will normally only be considered after all those received on or before the cut off date.
-Offers and refusals of places will be sent by the home LA on 17 April 2024.
+The form must be returned to that LA no later than 15 January 2025.
+Applications received after this date will normally only be considered after all those received on or before the cut-off date.
+Offers and refusals of places will be sent by the home LA on National Offer Day on 17 April 2025.

-NOTE: Any of the information given on the application form and the church attendance form (the supplementary information form) may be verified, and the application re-categorized in the light of any inconsistencies.
+NOTE: Any of the information given on the application form may be verified, and the application recategorized in the light of any inconsistencies.